chrisyongo/chrisyongo/README.md

 - 👋 Hi, I’m @chrisyongo
-- 👀 I’m interested in data science
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Kubernetes, Ansible and Terrafoam
-- 💞️ I’m looking to collaborate on data science and machine learning projects
+- 💞️ I’m looking to collaborate on Cloud engineering and Open source projects
 - 📫 How to reach me chrisjanabi@live.com

 <!---